The idea of being able to work from home sounds amazing but the reality can be rather different.

 Advantages like saving up travel time, working in comfy clothes, and cooking fresh food in the comfort of your own home, can soon turn into homely distractions or feeling lonely.

-If you’d like to spice up things a bit without having the financial burden of visiting a co-working space, you could get a change of scenery by checking out some of London’s best cafés to work from.
+London is a popular nomad destination, so If you’d like to spice up things a bit without having the financial burden of visiting a co-working space, you could get a change of scenery by checking out some of London’s best cafés to work from.

 Whilst some of them can be noisy, not offering stable Wi-Fi or making it feel awkward to stay for several hours, others are the perfect alternative to working from home.